Swift-AI/Swift-AI/README.md

 - `weights`: An optional array of `Float`s used to initialize the weights of the neural network.
 This allows you to 'clone' a pre-trained network, so that it's immediately prepared to solve problems without training first.
 When you're creating a new network from scratch, leave this parameter `nil` and random weights will calculated based on your input data.

 You interact with your neural net using these five methods:
+(More information can be found in the documentation as well)

 **update** - Accepts a single set of input data, and returns the resulting output as calculated by the neural net.
 ```